ocapn/ocapn/draft-specifications/Model.md

 >
 > We achieved consensus to name the type "List" at the [November 14, 2023](https://github.com/ocapn/ocapn/issues/94) meeting.

-A pair of lists are equal or equivalent for purposes of [Pass Invariant Equality](#pass-invariant-equality) if the are the same length and every respective value is equal, transitively.
+A pair of lists are equal or Equal for purposes of [Pass Invariant Equality](#pass-invariant-equality) if they are the same length and every respective value is equal, transitively.

 ## Struct